PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-2-weed-detection.md

 ### Task Expectations

-The task at hand involves driving the robot through a row of crops with the objective of identifying and communicating the location of any weeds present in the field.
-Once the robot reaches the end of the row, it will come to a stop.
-At this point, you should publish the locations of the weeds to the `/parc_robot/weed_detection` topic.
+The objective of the task is to drive the robot through a row of crops to identify and communicate the locations of any weeds in the field.
+When the robot reaches the end of the row, it will come to a stop, and you should publish the weed locations to the `/parc_robot/weed_detection` topic.

-It is worth noting that real-time publication of weed locations is not required.
-You can publish the locations of the weeds in the field after the robot has stopped moving.
-You can determine when the robot has stopped moving by monitoring the `/parc_robot/robot_status` topic.
+It's important to note that real-time publication of weed locations is not necessary.
+You can publish the locations of the weeds after the robot has stopped moving, which you can monitor through the `/parc_robot/robot_status` topic.

-Upon detecting that the robot has stopped moving, it is then necessary to publish the locations of the weeds to the `/parc_robot/weed_detection` topic.
-Within the WeedDetection message, you can find a list of Weed messages, with each message containing the GPS coordinates of the weed in the field.
-Additionally, the Weed message includes a confidence field, indicating the robot's level of certainty that the identified weed is indeed a weed.
-The confidence value ranges from 0 to 1, where a value of 1 indicates absolute confidence, and a value of 0 denotes absolute uncertainty.
+Once you detect that the robot has stopped moving, you must publish the weed locations to the `/parc_robot/weed_detection` topic.
+The WeedDetection message contains a list of Weed messages, each with the GPS coordinates of a weed in the field.
+The Weed message also includes a confidence field, which shows the robot's certainty that the identified weed is a weed.
+The confidence value ranges from 0 to 1, where 1 represents absolute confidence, and 0 denotes absolute uncertainty.

 ### Preparing your submission